ivogeorg/ce-learning-progression-001-microbit/learning-progression-with-la-schema.md

    1. Executes a `while (true) {}` loop.
    2. Inside the loop, it checks if a call to `randint()` (with appropriate arguments) is greater than 5.
    3. If greater than 5, it calls `flashFive` with the giraffe icon.
-   4. If not, it calls 'flashFive` with the duck icon.
+   4. If not, it calls `flashFive` with the duck icon.

 #### 3. Present